Prosecution Issues

 Companies

-A company or other body corporate may generally be prosecuted.
+A company or other corporate body may generally be prosecuted.
 It is deemed resident where its registered office and principal place of business is.
 Fines may be levied on a body corporate by distress.

 Many offences provide that officers, directors, managers of the body corporate who may also be prosecuted for the offence and prosecuted in the same way as the corporation.
 This will generally occur where the offence is attributable to any act or neglect on their part in their capacity as an officer or manager.

-Generally, where a person is found guilty of an offence whether as a promoter, officer, auditor, liquidator or examiner involving fraud in relation to any company, its members or creditors, the court may of its own motion make a disqualification order for such period as it sees fit.
+Generally, where a person is found guilty of an offence, whether as a promoter, officer, auditor, liquidator or examiner, involving fraud in relation to any company, its members or creditors, the court may, of its own motion, make a disqualification order for such period as it sees fit.
 In the case of conviction on indictment for certain serious company law offences, persons are deemed automatically the subject of a disqualification order.

 Where a company has obliged to enter a recognizance, it may be entered on its behalf by an agent of the corporation authorised in writing under seal.